tmobile/magentaA11y/_checklist-web/password-input.md

 ### Button variant
-- The button leads the input so screen reader and keyboard only users can change the state before interacting with the field.
+- The button leads the input so screen reader and keyboard-only users can change the state before interacting with the field.
-- Two containers consisting of the same non-visual text is used separately for a description on the toggle button and a live region to automatically update screen readers of the field type change.
-  - The button is describedby by non-visual text in the code via <code>aria-describedby</code>.
-This container owns CSS <code>display: none;</code>.
-While we can still reference it on the toggle button via <code>aria-describedby</code> pointing to its <code>ID</code> it won't be discovered if screen reader users are navigating the form in browse mode.
-  - The Live Region is separately presenting the same state text but this text is removed from the DOM after a short pause so screen readers users don't also discover this redundant text.
-- When the toggle button is activated its description is updated and the state is automatically announced by the screen reader.
-"Password is currently visible".
 - The password field type toggles between type of <code>password</code> and <code>text</code>.
-- If using Live Region to communicate state:
-  - Provide non-visual state text programmatically associated with the visibility toggle via <code>aria-describedby</code>.
-This container can own <code>aria-hidden="true"</code> or CSS <code>display: none;</code> so it is not discovered by screen reader users.
+- A live region `role="status"` is used to automatically announce  to screen readers the current visibility state of the password value.
+For example, "Password is currently visible".
-  - If you use a Live Region ensure it does not own <code>aria-hidden="true"</code> or CSS <code>display: none;</code> as that impacts screen reader support.
-Remove contents after a small timeout so screen reader users do not discover its contents.
+  - Avoid adding <code>aria-hidden="true"</code> or CSS <code>display: none;</code> to the live region container that receives the dynamic update as this may impact screen reader support.
+  - Ensure the dynamic text, that is added to the live region, is removed from the DOM after a short amount of time so screen reader users do not encounter this text while navigating beyond the form field.

 {% highlight html %}
 {% include /examples/input-password-with-button.html %}